It is built to alert on concrete incidents in minutes instead of waiting for broad web indexing.

-PushMe vs Google Alerts
+PushMe vs Google Alerts for Real-Time Monitoring

 Both PushMe and Google Alerts help you monitor the world for topics you care about.
 The difference is primarily intent: Google Alerts is a broad web monitoring product that typically emails you summaries, while PushMe is built to send fast push or email notifications when a specific event happens.